 4. Learn the rules

-The KidWind Challenge rules document are our most thorough description of the guidelines for the KidWind Challenge Events.
-These documents are very detailed, so please read them carefully!
-If you’ve got lingering questions after perusing, don’t hesitate to ask us.
+The KidWind Challenge rules page is our most thorough description of the guidelines for KidWind Challenge Events.
+The rules are very detailed, so please read them carefully!
+If you have lingering questions after perusing, don’t hesitate to ask us.